 It might surprise you to find out that Indonesia is actually made up of more than 17,000 islands, of which 8,000 are inhabited with over 300 languages spoken across them all.

-We now advise you Do not travel to Indonesia, including Bali.
+Do not travel to Indonesia, including Bali.

 Indonesia has a bit of everything for everyone.
 Whether you’re looking to experience the palm-fringed beaches and nightlife in Bali, climb the volcanoes in Java, or brave a trek in the deep jungles of Sumatra, Indonesia truly is a hidden gem.